PHARTGAMES/SpaceMonkey/README.md

 1. Create a new game entry under settings with the following settings.
 Point the Game Exe at the SpaceMonkeyTP.exe in the location you installed it to previously.
 ![SC4Game](https://github.com/PHARTGAMES/SpaceMonkey/blob/main/Documentation/SC4Game.PNG?raw=true))]

-2. You have the option to create a duplicate of an existing Dirt Rally 2.0 or Dirt 4 profile, or you can create a profile from scratch, then change it's settings as follows.
+2. For car games, you have the option to create a duplicate of an existing Dirt Rally 2.0 or Dirt 4 profile, for Aircraft games you can duplicate an X-Plane profile.
+You can also create a profile from scratch, then change it's settings as follows.
 ![SC4Profile](https://github.com/PHARTGAMES/SpaceMonkey/blob/main/Documentation/SC4Profile.PNG?raw=true))]

 ### Usage